MicrosoftDocs/cpp-docs/docs/mfc/reference/cscrollbar-class.md

 ### Remarks
  You must provide the values required by the `SCROLLINFO` structure parameters, including the flag values.

  The `SCROLLINFO` structure contains information about a scroll bar, including the minimum and maximum scrolling positions, the page size, and the position of the scroll box (the thumb).
-See the [SCROLLINFO](http://msdn.microsoft.com/library/windows/desktop/bb787537) structure topic in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for more information about changing the structure defaults.
+See the [SCROLLINFO](http://msdn.microsoft.com/library/windows/desktop/bb787537) structure topic in the Windows SDK for more information about changing the structure defaults.

 ### Example
  [!code-cpp[NVC_MFC_CScrollBar#3](../../mfc/reference/codesnippet/cpp/cscrollbar-class_3.cpp)]